 First, you may want to try pain relievers like ibuprofen or naproxen, which reduce inflammation.

 You can also find over-the-counter numbing agents such as Oragel, which can be applied topically to reduce sensation around the tooth.

 For the first several days after filling a cavity, you can switch to a toothpaste designed for sensitive teeth.
 Look for a product containing potassium nitrate, as this ingredient can prevent feelings on the surface of your tooth from spreading to the nerve inside.

 Lastly, always be sure to brush twice daily and floss once per day.
 Maintaining rigorous dental health will keep your gums and teeth healthy and strong and prevent complications.

 What To Expect When Getting A Cavity Filled

 While slight pain may occur in some patients, most people can expect only minor tooth sensitivity during and following the procedure.
 Your body should adjust to the new sensations caused by the filling within days after getting your cavity filled.

-If you are experiencing pain or think you may have a cavity, schedule an appointment.
+Schedule an appointment if you are experiencing pain or think you may have a cavity.